Khaki drill

-Khaki drill (KD) is the British military term for a type of fabric and the military uniforms made from them.
+Khaki drill (KD) is the British military term for a type of cotton fabric and the military uniforms made from them.

 History

 Khaki colour uniforms were first introduced in 1848 in the British Indian Army Corps of Guides.
 As well as the Corps of Guides, other regiments in India soon adopted the uniform and eventually it was used throughout the British military.
+A darker khaki serge Service Dress was adopted for wear in temperate areas.
+A lighter weight and lighter shaded ("sandy") khaki cotton uniform was worn in warmer areas (or in some garrisons, notably the Bermuda Garrison, over the warm and humid summers, while the serge uniform was worn during the rest of the year), and it is the light weight uniforms that came to be referred to as "khaki drills".

 Khaki drill was worn as a combat uniform from 1900 to 1949 and was most often used in desert and tropical service.
 A variant, still referred to as khaki drill or KD, is worn by the British Armed Forces in non-combatant warm-weather countries where the British are actively serving (e.g. personnel stationed at RAF Akrotiri in Cyprus will wear any of four working variants of this uniform).
 Generally, KD was a series of different uniform patterns of light khaki cloth, generally cotton, first worn by British and British Empire soldiers in the Boer War.
 Canada developed its own pattern after the First World War, and the uniform was commonly worn in Canada, with officers again having the option of finer garments privately purchased.
 In the Second World War, Canadians serving in Jamaica and Hong Kong wore Canadian-pattern KD; the I Canadian Corps troops in Italy wore KD supplied in theatre by the British, generally of British, Indian, or US (War Aid) manufacture.

 North Africa and the Mediterranean

 In the early part of the North African Campaign and the Mediterranean theatre, British troops wore KD shorts or slacks with long-sleeved Aertex-fabric shirts.
-The paler tan shade of KD was more suited to desert or semi-desert regions than the "dark khaki" or brown serge used in British Battledress.
+The paler tan shade of KD was more suited to desert or semi-desert regions than the "dark khaki" or brown serge used in British Battledress (which had begun replacing the serge Service Dress as the temperate field uniform in 1939).
 When the Allies moved up through Italy, however, two-piece khaki denim battledress overalls were increasingly preferred.
 By 1943, the KD shirt began to be replaced by a more durable cotton KD bush jacket.

 Far East

-In the Far East, the British found themselves at war with the Japanese while equipped with the impractical KD uniform.
-Shirts and trousers had to be dyed green as a temporary expedient until more suitable jungle clothing became available.
+In the Far East, the British found themselves at war with the Japanese while equipped with the impractically coloured KD uniform.
+Shirts and trousers were dyed green as a temporary expedient until more suitable jungle clothing became available.
 A new tropical uniform in Jungle Green (JG) was quickly developed – a JG Aertex battledress blouse, a JG Aertex bush jacket (as an alternative to the blouse) and battledress trousers in JG cotton drill.
 In the hot and humid conditions of Southeast Asia, JG darkened with sweat almost immediately.